 Available Cash Balance

-To calculate your burn and runway in the most useful way possible, Puzzle uses a metric we call “Available Cash Balance,” which totals all your current bank balances but then subtracts any credit card balances and amounts owed to employees for payroll for the most recent period that has not yet been paid.
+To calculate your burn and runway in the most useful way possible, Puzzle uses automation and a metric we call “Available Cash Balance,” which totals all your current bank balances but then subtracts any credit card balances and amounts owed to employees for payroll for the most recent period that has not yet been paid.

 As mentioned in the “Cash Activity Report” section, we treat credit card purchases and amounts owed to employees as if the cash has already been spent.
 It is removed from the Available Cash Balance since it is no longer available for spending.
 Therefore, it is no longer considered in the cash amount used to calculate the remaining runway.